 - Ensure employees feel like they can openly express themselves without fear of retribution.

 Create a Recognition Program

-When employees feel like their work is appreciated, they are more likely to be engaged and motivated to do their best.
+When employees feel like their work is appreciated, they are more likely to be engaged employees and motivated to do their best.

-In fact, when employees believe they’ll be recognized for their work, they’re 2.7 times more likely to be highly engaged, according to a study by Quantum Workplace.
+In fact, when employees believe they’ll be recognized for their work, they’re nearly 3 times more likely to be highly engaged, according to a study by Quantum Workplace.

 You can recognize and reward employees by:

 - Publicly recognizing employees for their accomplishments during team meetings or company-wide events.

 - Recognizing employees either publicly or privately through a social recognition platform.

 - Give employees personalized thank-you notes or emails.

 - Offer employees rewards or bonuses for meeting specific goals.